The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 Keep the email personalized by greeting them with names and providing information about their needs.
 Remember to thank them for signing up or purchasing, depending on their action.
 And don’t forget to give them an idea about what they may expect in the upcoming emails!

-5. Send onboarding guidelines if necessary
+5. Send Onboarding Guidelines if Necessary

 Right after you welcome your users, you next should provide them with the necessary guidelines.
 Rather than leaving them in the dark, provide all the necessary materials like blog content, video links, e-books, etc, so they can easily navigate their way through your software or service.